Click play to listen to this article.

 If there’s one factor that influences your ability or inability to sleep, it’s stress.
 In fact, studies show that stress is one of the leading causes of insomnia worldwide.
 When we feel stress, our body is in emotional or physical tension, often referred to as hyperarousal.
 (1)

-After a breakup, stress tends to stem from three sources: forced lifestyle changes, fear of the uncertain future, an occasional (or in some cases frequent) longing for reconciliation.
+After a breakup, stress tends to stem from three sources: forced lifestyle changes, fear of the uncertain future, and an occasional (or in some cases frequent) longing for reconciliation.

-Stress comes in two flavors:
+And stress itself comes in two flavors:

 Acute stress: an intermittent form of stress.
 Sometimes it’s there; other times, it subsides or goes away completely.
 Most of us feel it, and most overcome it.

 Chronic stress: a form of stress that lasts for a more extended period.
-The danger of this stress-form is that you can become so accustomed to it that you become unaware you even have it.
+The danger of this stress form is that you can become so accustomed to it that you become unaware you even have it.
 Even worse, if you don’t find a way to manage it, it may lead to severe health problems like depression, obesity, anxiety, diabetes, and heart disease.
 (2)

-The following is not an exhaustive list.
-There are countless other solutions for better sleep out there: energy tapping, essential oils, chiropractic care, Bowens therapy, proper sleep hygiene, etc. If those things work for you, great.
-They didn’t work for me and the majority of my readers.
+If those things work for you, great.
+They didn’t work for me or the majority of my readers.
 I also think they’re, for the most part, total bullshit.
-Therefore I’ll be only reporting on sleep solutions that I know bring results firsthand.
+Therefore I’ll only report on sleep solutions that I know bring results for most people.

 1. Exercise Before Bed

 The best part is that your evening exercises don’t need to be anything fancy.
-Jogging, long walks in the woods, lifting light weights, aerobic exercises will all help when you can’t sleep after a breakup.
+Jogging, long walks in the woods, lifting light weights, and aerobic exercises will all help when you can’t sleep after a breakup.

 If you’re someone who is already regularly active, don’t shy away from amping up the frequency or the difficulty of your exercises.
 In fact, I encourage you to do it.
 People way smarter than me proved that the more rigorous your evening exercise, the better quality sleep you’ll get.